-We welcome everyone and anyone to come and volunteer in the garden and we’re always happy to help but please note we have only one member of staff who is a gardener and not a healthcare professional so please bring a support worker along the first time you come along if you think you might need one to access the garden.
+We welcome everyone and anyone to come and volunteer in the garden and we’re always happy to help but please note we have only one member of staff who is a gardener and not a medical or mental healthcare professional so please bring a support worker, friend or family member along the first time you come along if you think you might need one to access the garden.

 On the other side a wide, hard standing path winds through the edible forest to the shelter and the poly tunnel but is admittedly a little bumpy.
 We are aware that the woodchip covering much of the site is a terrible surface to try and navigate wheelchairs or mobility scooters through but the project is a work in progress.
 Lots of our woodchip paths are covered with thick rubber matting which make our boggy paths accessible to everyone – even people without wellies!